 The Manappuram Foundation has set up the Manappuram Academy for Professional Education to impart free coaching for Professional Courses like CA/CS/ICWA, to bright students from low income households.
 The company was honoured with a 'Special Commendation' at the Golden Peacock Awards for Corporate Social Responsibility for the year 2014.

 As a company focused on gold loans, Manappuram was prone to the concentration risk.
 Financial sector regulators in India have been expressing concern over the concentration risk inherent in the mono-line business model.
 To assuage their concerns, the company initiated bold moves to become a multi product company.

-Over the last two years, the company has diversified into new business areas like microfinance, vehicle and housing finance, and SME lending.
+Over the last four years, the company has diversified into new business areas like microfinance, vehicle and housing finance, and SME lending.
 In February 2015, the company acquired Asirvad Microfinance Pvt.
-Ltd. with AUM a little short of Rs.3,000 million.
-Today, three years of its takeover, AUM has more than Rs.24,000 million after the subsidiary expanded operations to new geographies like Madhya Pradesh, Chhattisgarh, Punjab, Haryana, Chandigarh, and UP.
+Ltd. with AUM a little short of Rs.
+3,000 million.
+Today, six years of its takeover, AUM has around Rs.
+60,000 million.
 Accelerated growth is reported in the other new business segments too.
 Our other new businesses — Commercial vehicle loans and housing finance loans —now contribute over Rs.
-11,200 million to our total AUM of about Rs.
-166.18 billion.
-Overall, non-gold businesses contributed 25.5 percent of the total business as of March 31, 2018.
+17,000 million to our total AUM of about Rs.
+272.24 billion.
+Overall, non-gold businesses contributed 30 percent of the total business as of March 31, 2021.